Social Media Guide

 5. Make sure your online activities do not interfere with the completion of your job responsibilities.

-7. If someone from the media or press contacts you about posts you have made in online forums that relate to WUSM in any way, you must alert your manager and contact WashU Medicine Marketing & Communications before responding.
+7. If someone from the media or press contacts you about posts you have made in online forums that relate to WashU Medicine in any way, you must alert your manager and contact WashU Medicine Marketing & Communications before responding.
 This office will provide assistance, including preparation of official information that can be appended to the social media site, and work with you to resolve the situation.

 8. If you wish to write about other Universities or healthcare providers, information should be respectful and factually accurate.